-The International Secretariat considers that Requirement 5.2 is not applicable in the context of Mali.
-The trade tax ("les patentes") is a general trade tax and is applied to all companies regardless of their activities.
+The International Secretariat considers that, while Requirement 5.2 is not applicable in the context of Mali, the MSG has made substantial efforts to disclose and reconcile payments of the "patente" tax, a subnational transfer that was not linked exclusively to extractives companies.
+The MSG's efforts were in response to demands for information from local communities in mining regions.
+The Secretariat therefore considers that Mali EITI has gone beyond the EITI Requirement on subnational transfers.
+The trade tax ("patente") is a general trade tax and is applied to all companies regardless of their activities.
 It is therefore not an extractives-related revenue flow as per Requirement 5.2.
-However, considering the importance of this revenue stream for the local governments in mining areas and the considerable public interest in the redistribution of this revenue, the MSG has made efforts to disclose and reconcile transfers related to the revenue flow in the mining regions of Kayes and Sikasso.
-The 2016 EITI Report assesses the materiality of these payments, describes statutory provisions for the redistribution of the "patentes" tax, and provides the general revenue-sharing formula.
+However, considering the importance of this revenue stream for the local governments in mining areas and the considerable public interest in the redistribution of this revenue, the MSG has made substantial efforts to disclose and reconcile transfers related to the revenue flow in the mining regions of Kayes and Sikasso.
+The 2016 EITI Report assesses the materiality of these payments, describes statutory provisions for the redistribution of the "patente" tax, and provides the general revenue-sharing formula.
 The report explains how the tax is collected by the regional tax office, and transferred to the regional Treasury offices, which applies the revenue-sharing formula and transfers relevant amounts to different local governments.
 The report identifies obstacles to the reconciliation of subnational transfers.
 The report identifies and explains discrepancies between the transfer amount calculated in accordance with the relevant revenue sharing formula and the actual amount that was transferred between the central government and each relevant subnational government.